wassimbensalem/hidaya-extension/README.md

 ## License (Optional)

 Choose a license if you're making it open source, e.g., [MIT](LICENSE.md).
 (You would need to create this file).

+---
+*This extension was developed with the assistance of Cursor and the Gemini 2.5 Pro - Vibe Coding AI pair programmer.*